 Hours: Daily 9 a.m.- 5 p.m.

 photo: Tamara McCauley via Flickr

-At Soon’s Orchard, take a wagon ride up to the pumpkin patch for the full pumpkin picking experience.
+At Soons Orchard, take a wagon ride up to the pumpkin patch for the full pumpkin picking experience.
+(There’s a fee to hop the wagon for those 10 years old and up, and pumpkins are priced individually.
+Note: it’s cash only for u-pick, and if it rains, the wagons don’t go out.)
 This orchard has been operating since 1910, and is home to more than 50 varieties of apples and 20 of peaches and nectarines.
 After you hit the pumpkin patch, take an adult break and check out their tasting room featuring top-rated New York State wine, beer and hard cider.

 Hours: Weekends, 11 am-4 p.m.

 23 Soons Cir.

 What began as a dairy farm in the 1800s is now is a family owned and operated apple farm in the Hudson Valley.
 “Home of the Happy Apple,” Outhouse Orchards invites you to pick both pumpkins and apples, offers hayrides through its orchards and a corn maze with educational clues (the topic: apples, of course).
 If you have a fall baby, the farm offers birthday parties as well!
 Note: there’s a parking fee of $5.